 - getting at least

-Microvascular ischemic disease does not always cause symptoms, but it can contribute to other medical conditions, such as stroke and dementia.
+Microvascular ischemic brain disease does not always cause symptoms, but it can contribute to other medical conditions, such as stroke and dementia.

-The risk of developing microvascular ischemic disease increases with age.
+The risk of developing microvascular ischemic diseases increases with age.
 People can speak with their doctor about reducing their risk by exercising regularly, making dietary changes, and taking medications that help control cholesterol levels and blood pressure.